-Daryl Hendley Rooney is a PhD candidate in the School of Histories and Humanities, Trinity College Dublin, having previously earned his B.A. in English and History, as well as his M.A. in Medieval Studies, at University College Dublin.
-His doctoral research examines writers’ attitudes towards Ireland and the Irish during Plantagenet rule in twelfth-and thirteenth-century England.
+Currently, I am a PhD candidate in the School of Histories and Humanities, Trinity College Dublin, having previously earned my B.A. in English and History, as well as my M.A. in Medieval Studies, at University College Dublin.
+My doctoral research examines writers’ attitudes towards Ireland and its people during Plantagenet rule in twelfth-and thirteenth-century England.

-Aside from his historical research, Daryl is interested in academic governance, teaching methodologies and practice, and public outreach.
+Aside from my historical research, I am interested in academic governance, teaching methodologies and practice, and public outreach.

 |Areas of expertise||